carpentries-incubator/workflows-nextflow/episodes/10-Modules.md

 ~~~
 {: .language-groovy }

-The above snippets includes a process with name `INDEX` defined in the module script `rnaseq.nf` in the main execution context, as such it can be invoked in the workflow scope.
+The above snippets includes a process with name `INDEX` defined in the module script `rnaseq-tasks.nf` in the main execution context, as such it can be invoked in the workflow scope.

 Nextflow implicitly looks for the script file `./modules/rnaseq-tasks.nf` resolving the path against the including script location.